RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: QuantumDARTS specification

 \subsection{Algorithm summary}

 The architecture parameters $\alpha\in\mathbb{R}^{m\times n\times |\mathcal{G}|}$ give rise to softmax probability distributions, $\mathcal{P}_{ij}$, for selecting gates for each position in the circuit from the candidate gate set $\mathcal{G}$.
-Using the Gumbel-softmax reparameterization trick~\cite{gumbel-softmax}, a single gate $\op{U}_{ij}$ is sampled for each position as follows:
+Using the Gumbel-softmax reparameterization trick~\citep{gumbel-softmax}, a single gate $\op{U}_{ij}$ is sampled for each position as follows:

-Each $G_k$ are independent random variables all sampled from the Gumbel distribution ${G = -\ln(-\ln(X))}$, where $X\sim \mathcal{U}(0,1)$. $h_{ij}$ is used in the forward pass to calculate the loss values, but because it is not differentiable, it is replaced with the following soft sampling expression in the backward pass:
+Each $G_k$ are independent random variables all sampled from the Gumbel distribution ${G = -\ln(-\ln(X))}$, where $X\sim \mathcal{U}(0,1)$. $h_{ij}$ is used in the forward pass to calculate the loss values, but because argmax is not differentiable, it is replaced with the following soft sampling expression in the backward pass:

 where the temperature $\tau$ is a hyperparameter.
 In the limit $\tau\rightarrow0$, the soft sampling is equivalent to hard sampling.
-Once a circuit is sampled, the gate parameters are updated using gradient descent for a fixed number of iterations, before finally updating the architecture parameters.
+Once a circuit is sampled, the gate parameters are updated using gradient descent for a fixed number of iterations, $num\_iter$, before finally updating the architecture parameters.
 This process is summarized in Algorithm~\ref{alg:qdarts-macro}.
+If the number of quantum simulations is fixed to be $N_q$, then qDARTS runs for $N_q/num\_iter$ epochs.